The representation below shows how a backup job running four times would look like when using incremental:

 - To restore the latest version of an individual file the increment that contains it must be found first

-To keep the number of stored increments to a reasonable value and reduce the size of the backups, Backup4all provides two options: "Limit the number of stored backups" and "Merge stored backup to maintain the maximum limit" that can limit the number of stored backups.
+Backup4all supports incremental backups and offers a solution for the slow restore disadvantage.
+To keep the number of stored increments to a reasonable value and reduce the size of the backups, Backup4all provides two options: Limit the number of backups and Merge backups that can limit the number of stored backups.
 These two options will perform an internal merge to keep the number of stored incremental backups under the selected limit.